tolitius/cprop/README.md

 export APP_NUMS='[1 2 3 4]'               # would be an EDN data structure (i.e. a vector in this example)
 ```

-A small caveat is _purely numberic_ strings.
+A small caveat is _purely numeric_ strings.
 For example:

 ```bash
 export BAD_PASSWORD='123456789'           # would still be a number (i.e. Long)